AKEric/skinner/README.md

 # Overview
 Skinner is a tool for [Autodesk Maya](https://www.autodesk.com/products/maya/overview) designed to make "exporting and importing skin weights on polygonal mesh fast, easy, and full featured".
 Having both a consumer-facing UI and scriptable API, it can be fully integrated into a professional production pipeline regardless of industry.

-At high level, the Skinner tool works by exporting & importing ‘SkinChunk’ data, discussed below.
+At high level, the Skinner tool works by exporting & importing ```SkinChunk``` data, discussed below.

 ## Disclaimers